pbiering/ReelBoxNG/README.md

 - PARTIAL: frontpanel button (POWER-only so far)

 ## History
-starting with easyVDR, switching to BM2LTS, back to easyVDR, now running on vanilla Fedora Linux distribution
+Starting with easyVDR, switching to BM2LTS, back to easyVDR, now running on vanilla Fedora Linux distribution

 ## Notes
-Note: in case of taking use in easyVDR or BM2LTS, please feed back all required extensions via Pull Requests
+In case of taking use in easyVDR or BM2LTS or local, please feed back all required extensions in an unbreaking compatibility was via github Pull Request

+## Issues
+Please use github's issue tracker

 ## Coming next
 - schematics for frontpanel connection (serial and towards mainboard)